What is Polypharmacy?

 In 2018, 39% of seniors were involved in polypharmacy.
-As one’s age increases, they become more susceptible to polypharmacy by becoming more prone to various health conditions, such as heart disease, high blood pressure, and other chronic issues requiring medication.
+As one's age increases, they become more susceptible to polypharmacy due to an increased risk of various health conditions, such as heart disease, high blood pressure, and other chronic issues requiring medication.

-Polypharmacy happens when people are treated by more than one doctor for complex diseases and there is a lack of cross-talk between providers.
-Patients must typically see multiple specialists for treatment of chronic conditions, and without proper communication between different offices about that patient’s medical history and current medications, prescriptions are inappropriately prescribed.
-Whether multiple medications are given to treat the same symptom, or adverse drug-drug interactions occur, the result is usually one or more medications that should not have been prescribed in the first place.
+Polypharmacy often occurs when patients are treated by more than one doctor for complex diseases, and there is a lack of communication between providers.
+Patients typically see multiple specialists for treatment of chronic conditions.
+Without proper communication about the patient's medical history and current medications, inappropriate prescribing can occur, leading to the use of potentially inappropriate medications, adverse drug-drug interactions or medication errors.

-With as much as 12% of the U.S. population experiencing polypharmacy, it becomes up to patients to help ensure they are not victims of these oversights.
+With as much as 12% of the U.S. population experiencing polypharmacy, it becomes the responsibility of patients to ensure they are not victims of these oversights.

 Polypharmacy becomes risky when medications are poorly managed at home.
-Oftentimes, older patients will simply lay out their prescription bottles on the counter as a way to remember to take them, not taking advantage of medication management systems.
-As a result, it’s not uncommon for seniors to make mistakes when taking their prescriptions.
+Elderly patients often lay out their prescription bottles on the counter as a reminder to take them, not utilizing medication management systems.
+As a result, it's not uncommon for seniors to make mistakes when taking their prescriptions, leading to medication errors.

-Even with a reminder note tacked onto the fridge with a magnet or a weekly pill case to guide which medications should be taken when, a lot of older patients tend to forget to take their medication, which can result in serious consequences beyond just missing a dose.
+Even with a reminder note or a weekly pill case, many older patients tend to forget to take their medication, which can result in serious consequences beyond just missing a dose.
 In other scenarios, people may even ignore the instructions on the bottles, taking all of their medications at the same time with or without food in efforts to consolidate their routine and make the process easier.

 With polypharmacy, potentially dangerous drug interactions can also go unnoticed.
 Such scenarios are especially likely when the provider doesn’t make enough of an effort to communicate with the patient about medications being prescribed.
-While informed consent is a pillar of patient care, it can sometimes be neglected to reduce the effort needed to ensure the patient understands their regimen.
-When this happens, multiple medications may be prescribed for the same symptoms of the same condition, when just one prescription would have been enough.
+When this happens, medications prescribed may be treating the symptoms of the same condition, when just one prescription would have been enough.

 When mixing the wrong drugs or taking too much of one medication, dangerous or even fatal side effects can occur.
 Some drug reactions may also cause long-term internal damage to the patient’s liver or kidneys without presenting visible symptoms, making it all the more important to be aware of the risks involved in polypharmacy.